teusH/MySense/PyCom/README.MySense.md

 This can be redefined by W_SSID/W_PASS in the configuration file (default: MySense-HEXN','BehoudDeParel').
 The wifi AP name will be effectuated after ca 1 hour from a cold (re)boot.
 The WiFi will be switched off by defining 'wifi' (True) in 'power' config dictionary after 1 hour of measurements.
 Use this to save energy and security reasons.

+### OVER The AIR (OTA) update
+Via LoRaWan one can send the command 'W' to the MySense node.
+If the WiFi AP was turned off the WiFi AP will be enabled with the initial `MySense-HEXn`/`www.pycom.io` credentials for one hour.

+To Do: use the <a href="https://docs.pycom.io/tutorials/all/ota.html">PyCom OTA</a> update method.

 ### Scripts to test devices (sensors)

 MySense has provided several simple XYZ_test.py python scripts to test the sensor modules for needed libraries and check of wiring.